fablabbcn/smartcitizen-api/README.md

 4. Create the database (first time only)

-   If you need to perfom many operations, it is better to `bash` into the container:
+   If you need to perfom many operations, it might be better to `bash` into the container:

    `docker-compose exec app bash`

    and from here you can do

    `rails db:create`

    `rails db:schema:load`

    `rails db:seed`

-    Note: These 3 commands are the same as: `docker-compose exec app rails db:setup` **but is not working ATM!** due to some weird bug.
+    Or you can run them all at once with: `docker-compose exec app rails db:setup`

 5. Removing everything